Miami Corporate Compliance Attorneys

 5. Monitoring and Enforcing the Compliance Program

-Monitoring and enforcement are also a crucial part of the compliance program’s success.
+Monitoring and enforcement are also crucial parts of the compliance program’s success.
 These steps ensure the program is delivering as necessary and there are no issues that may bring problems later.
 We work with our clients to create suitable monitoring measures, and if internal enforcement is needed, we guide the in-house attorneys through that process.

 Proper documentation of your monitoring and enforcement process is also important.
 If federal authorities launch audits or investigations against you, these pieces of documentation can help you demonstrate your compliance efforts easily.
 We can provide you with resources as well as guidance on how to document how you’ve been monitoring and enforcing your policies and procedures.